RileyLeff/sapflux/planning/writeups/09_cartridge.md

 3.  **Run**: They navigate into the directory and execute the single command: `bash run_repro.sh`.
 4.  **Observe**: The script orchestrates the entire verification:
     *   It runs `docker compose up --build -d`.
 The `Dockerfile` checks out the correct commit and builds the application.
 The database container starts and automatically imports `db_state_N-1.sql`.
     *   It calls `bash download_data.sh` to populate the local data store.
+This step requires outbound internet access to reach the Sapflux API and Cloudflare R2 and uses the same Clerk-backed auth flow as the CLI.
     *   It executes the re-run command: `docker compose exec app sapflux transaction apply --file transaction_N.toml`.
 5.  **Verify**: The process is complete.
 The user can now find the newly generated `.parquet` file in a local `output/` directory and perform a hash comparison (e.g., `sha256sum`) to prove it is bit-for-bit identical to the one they originally downloaded.
 They can also inspect the logs and the final database state to observe the entire process.

+### Trust & Access Considerations

+The cartridge never exposes R2 to the public internet.
+Instead, `download_data.sh` authenticates with the Sapflux API (using the user's Clerk session) and exchanges each `file_hash` for a short-lived pre-signed URL.
+Users must therefore possess active credentials and an internet connection when running `run_repro.sh`.
+If long-term offline verification is required, operators can pre-stage the raw files into the cartridge before distributing it.